 GitHub Copilot is a new GitHub and OpenAI service that bills itself as “Your AI pair programmer.”

-It is a Visual Studio Code plugin that creates code for you depending on the current file’s contents and your cursor location.
+It is an AI-powered code completion tool and a Visual Studio Code plugin for software developers that create code for them depending on the current file’s contents and their cursor location.

 It truly feels fantastic to use.
 For example, in this case, I’ve entered the name and docstring of a function that should “Write text to file fname“: Copilot totally wrote the grey body of the function for me!
 So I press a key on my keyboard, and the idea is accepted and incorporated into my code.